LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/statefulset_workload_static.md

 Most of the mountpoints of the container running inside the pod above are either virtual file systems or file systems rooted in Docker overlay mounts.
 However, the LightOS-backed volume mountpoint will be a direct mount of the NVMe device exported to the Kubernetes node over NVMe/TCP transport (here: /dev/nvme0n3).

 To see the corresponding underlying volumes information of the LightOS storage server, you can connect to the LightOS server using SSH.
-Then, use the LightOS CLI utility (lbcli, see LightOS® Administrator's Guide for details) to execute the following command:
+Then, use the LightOS CLI utility (lbcli, see LightOS™ Administrator's Guide for details) to execute the following command:

 ```bash
 lbcli list volumes